alchemyplatform/aa-sdk/site/using-smart-accounts/sponsoring-gas/gas-manager.md

 :::

 Congratulations!
-You've successfully sponsored gas for a UO by creating a Gas Manager Policy, defining policy rules, linking your policy to the client, and submitting a UO.
+You have successfully sponsored gas for a UO by creating a Gas Manager Policy, defining policy rules, linking your policy to the client, and submitting a UO.